What Is Glaucoma?

 While there are many types of glaucoma, they can be broadly broken up into two categories:

 Individuals at risk for glaucoma should have frequent, routine eye examinations to help detect glaucoma.
-The trained glaucoma experts at Ophthalmic Consultants of Long Island use a variety of special glaucoma tests to test the eyes’ drainage angle (gonioscopy), measure eye pressure (tonometry), evaluate the optic nerve (ophthalmoscopy), and test visual fields (perimetry).
+The trained glaucoma experts at OCLI use a variety of special glaucoma tests to test the eyes’ drainage angle (gonioscopy), measure eye pressure (tonometry), evaluate the optic nerve (ophthalmoscopy), and test visual fields (perimetry).
 Information gathered during these evaluations is compared over time at regular intervals to evaluate how the glaucoma has progressed.

 An intraocular Pressure Check (Tonometry) measures intraocular pressure (IOP) and is used to aid in the diagnosis and detection of glaucoma.
 For this test, an ophthalmologist or technician uses eye drops to numb a patient’s eyes before using a special device to measure IOP.
 This test is painless and only takes a few seconds to complete.